 One gland will be fitted with a stopper to prevent water ingress when no cable is fitted.
 DM can supply extra stoppers if both are going to be unused, or as replacements.

 Setting it Up

-  The SensorNode uses three AA LTC Batteries and does not have reverse voltage protection so take care to insert the batteries with the correct polarity, the tabs being the negative terminals.
+The SensorNode uses three off the shelf AA Lithium Batteries and does not have reverse voltage protection so take care to insert the batteries with the correct polarity, the tabs being the negative terminals.